jcrawf3494/ai201-project1-unofficial-guide-starter-v2026/README.md

      Doing one?
 Say so here BEFORE you start.
 A feature this README never claims earns nothing.
      ───────────────────────────────────────────────────────────────────────── -->
+Stretch Features
+1. I added an additional testing file. testing_corpus.py that can be updated and ran to test the corpus without having to do it all more than once.
 ---

 # Unit 2